Recognition of same-sex unions in Japan: Political viewpoints

-Sanae Takaichi, the Prime Minister of Japan and the President of the Liberal Democratic Party (LDP) since October 2025, opposes same-sex marriage.
-During a government budget committee meeting in 2023, she called legalizing same-sex marriage an "extremely difficult issue," though she added that "there should be no prejudice against sexual orientation and gender identity".
-In a subsequent statement during a campaign debate in September 2025, she told the audience she opposed same-sex marriage, adding that having a same-sex partner was "fine".

-In January 2023, Prime Minister Fumio Kishida expressed his opinion on the issue: "We need to be extremely careful in considering the matter as it could affect the structure of family life in Japan".
-Kishida said in March 2023 that he did not think banning same-sex couples from marrying was "unjust discrimination".
+The Constitutional Democratic Party of Japan (CDP), the Japanese Communist Party (JCP), the Social Democratic Party (SDP), Reiwa Shinsengumi, and Komeito support legalising same-sex marriage.
+The Japan Innovation Party also supports same-sex marriage, but believes a constitutional amendment is necessary to legalize it.
+Some members of the Democratic Party For the People also support same-sex marriage, including party leader Yuichiro Tamaki.
 58% of political candidates running in the 2024 election expressed support for same-sex marriage, while 21% were opposed.
 The governing LDP lost its parliamentary majority for the first time since 2009, and a slight majority of the newly elected Parliament is reported as being in favour of same-sex marriage (51% support, 25% undecided and 24% opposed).
-All Reiwa Shinsengumi, Communist and Social Democratic MPs support same-sex marriage, as well as a majority within the Constitutional Democratic Party (131 MPs in support and 16 undecided), the Democratic Party For the People (16 MPs in support, 10 undecided and 1 opposed), Komeito (22 MPs in support and 2 undecided), and the Japan Innovation Party (24 MPs in support, 5 undecided and 8 opposed).
-All Sanseitō and Conservative Party MPs oppose same-sex marriage, as well as a plurality within the Liberal Democratic Party (23 MPs in support, 73 undecided and 95 opposed).
+All Reiwa Shinsengumi, Communist and Social Democratic MPs supported same-sex marriage, as well as a majority within the Constitutional Democratic Party (131 MPs in support and 16 undecided), the Democratic Party For the People (16 MPs in support, 10 undecided and 1 opposed), Komeito (22 MPs in support and 2 undecided), and the Japan Innovation Party (24 MPs in support, 5 undecided and 8 opposed).
+All Sanseitō and Conservative Party MPs opposed same-sex marriage, as well as a plurality within the Liberal Democratic Party (23 MPs in support, 73 undecided and 95 opposed).